FabioTranjan/hack-assembler/README.md

 ### Compiler
 - The Compiler serves to convert high-level code to vm code, it's divided in two parts
 - The first part parses the high-level code, it converts semantic declarations into tokens (Tokenizer), then it organizer the tokens into languague grammar (CompilationEngine).
-- The second part uses the tokenized grammar code into VM code, using VMWriter and SymbolTable to store the variables.
+- The second part converts the tokenized grammar code into VM code, using the VMWriter and SymbolTable to store the variables.
 - How to use: run the script: `ruby compiler.rb input.jack output.vm`